 Tonara – for modern times’ musicians

-Sheet Music Publishing was once the largest player in the music industry.
+The Sheet Music publishing market was once the largest in the music industry.

-But the sheet music market isn’t dead and annual sales’ estimates are over USD$2 bi.
+But the sheet music publishing market isn’t dead and annual sales’ estimates are over USD$2 bi.

 Those who had studied music knows that you’ll acquire a considerable number of scores, that will only increase if you pursue a professional career.